 Instead of adorable Pokemon, there are baby nifflers, vanishing cabinets, and new as well as familiar characters.
-Wizards Unite allows wizards, witches, and muggles alike to come together in an effort to once again save the wizarding world from the latest threats and maintain the statute of secrecy.
+Wizards Unite allows wizards, witches, and muggles alike to come together to save the wizarding world from the latest threats once again and maintain the statute of secrecy.

-Below, you will discover all you need to know before you dive back into the wizarding world casting spells against Confoundables and returning the world back to its normal (if that’s even possible) state that we have all come to know and love!
+Below, you will discover all you need to know before you dive back into the wizarding world to cast spells against Confoundables and return the world to its normal (if that’s even possible) state that we have all come to know and love!

 What Is Harry Potter Wizards Unite?

 If you have heard of or played Pokemon Go, then you’re already a step ahead.
-Wizards Unite is essentially the Harry Potter version of the original Niantic game, but of course, it brings back all of the aspects of the wizarding world (ie. Mooncalfs, Peeves the Poltergeist, the Quibbler, and much more).
+Wizards Unite is essentially the Harry Potter version of the original Niantic game.
+However, it brings back all of the aspects of the wizarding world (i.e., Mooncalfs, Peeves the Poltergeist, the Quibbler, and much more).

-The image quality of this app is remarkable, and as someone who’s never played much of Pokemon Go, I was apprehensive about the AR portion of the game until I actually started playing.
-It’s amazing how detailed every aspect of this game is.
+The image quality of this app is remarkable.
+As someone who’s never played much of Pokemon Go, I was apprehensive about the AR portion of the game until I started playing.
+It’s incredible how detailed every aspect of this game is.

-The game begins as most do: a brief introduction and setting up your profile before you actually get into it.
-I enjoyed setting my Hogwarts House (Hufflepuffs Unite!), registering my wand, and after a few levels, choosing a profession as either an Auror, Magizoologist, or Professor, which you can switch if you change your mind.
+The game begins as most do: a brief introduction and setting up your profile before you get into it.
+I enjoyed setting my Hogwarts House (Hufflepuffs Unite!), registering my wand, and after a few levels, choosing a profession.
+You can be an Auror, Magizoologist, or Professor, which you can switch if you change your mind.

-I loved that there are some familiar faces of Harry Potter to help you understand the objectives of the game, but I felt like those segments were a bit long and didn’t really hold my attention.
+I loved that there are some familiar faces of Harry Potter to help you understand the objectives of the game.
+However, I felt like those segments were a bit long and didn’t really hold my attention.
 I ended up skipping through most of them and had to go back and do some research about what the objective of this game actually is.

-Wizards Unite was released on June 21st, 2019 after being announced in November of 2017.
+Wizards Unite came out on June 21st, 2019 after being announced in November of 2017.
 Much like Pokemon Go, this new Niantic game allows users to feel like they are really in a world surrounded by magical creatures, objects, and characters.

-The trailer for the Wizards Unite app really does a great job of letting players know exactly what they can expect from the game and can be found on the Harry Potter Wizards Unite official website along with any other information players might need.
+The trailer for the Wizards Unite app does a great job of letting players know what they can expect from the game.
+You can find it on the Harry Potter Wizards Unite official website along with any other information you might need.

 Harry Potter Wizards Unite Features

-Wizards Unite uses GPS to keep track of a player’s avatar and allow them to interact with Foundables (magical items, memories, people, etc.) that have been confounded with the purpose of returning them to their normal magical state.
-You can see your avatar moving around the map with you and if you are in a car, your avatar will be seen flying on a broomstick.
+Wizards Unite uses GPS to keep track of a player’s avatar and allow them to interact with Foundables (magical items, memories, people, etc.) that have been confounded to return them to their normal magical state.
+You can see your avatar moving around the map with you, and if you are in a car, your avatar will be seen flying on a broomstick.

-It also allows players to encounter fortresses (where battles occur), inns (where you can replenish power), and herbology houses (where you can add items like Bubotubor pus to your potions storage).
+It also allows players to encounter fortresses (where battles occur), inns (where you can replenish power), and herbology houses (where you can add items like Bubotubor pus for your brew potions inventory).

-Wizards Unite is free to download and after entering the usual information (email, name, date of birth, etc.), you create your account.
+Wizards Unite is free to download, and after entering the general information (email, name, date of birth, etc.), you create your account.

-Before putting together your player bio, I highly recommend heading over to Pottermore to take the sorting hat quiz and find out what your wand is since there are options to personalize your player bio with this information in the game.
+Before putting together your player bio, I highly recommend heading over to Pottermore to take the sorting hat quiz and find out what your wand is.
+There are options to personalize your player bio with this information in the game.

 Once you reach a high enough level, you can also select a profession.
-In this game, you can purchase additional galleons with Muggle money, which allows you to personalize your avatar, gives you more energy, and buys additional potions ingredients.
+In this game, you can purchase additional galleons with Muggle money.
+This allows you to personalize your avatar, gives you more energy, and buys additional potions ingredients.